PhilsModules/phils-ai-assistant/README.md

 **Your free AI companion for Foundry VTT.**

-Phil's AI Assistant connects your Foundry VTT world with the power of modern AI (Google Gemini, ChatGPT, Claude, Copilot, Perplexity).
+Phil's AI Assistant connects your Foundry VTT world with the power of modern AI (Google Gemini, ChatGPT, Claude, Copilot, Perplexity, Ollama).

 The core feature: **You don't need expensive API keys!**
 The module acts as an intelligent "Prompt Engineer".
 It reads data from your actors, items, or journals, creates the perfect prompt for the AI, and you simply copy it into the chat window of your favorite AI service.

 ## 🚀 Key Features

-* **No API Costs:** Works with the free web versions of Gemini, ChatGPT, & Co.
+* **No API Costs:** Works with the free web versions of Gemini, ChatGPT, & Co. or **locally with Ollama**.
+* 🏠 **Ollama Support:** Use local AI models without data upload!
+No copy & paste required thanks to direct API integration.
 * **Context-Aware:** Automatically reads stats, descriptions, and rules from your items and actors.
 * **Smart Paste:** You can paste the full AI response text.
 The module automatically finds and extracts the JSON code block.
 * **Safety First:** Automatically creates a **Backup** (Copy) of your Journal before applying changes.